 Sue Scott, European Sociological Association

 Sue Scott is a British sociologist and feminist whose research has focused primarily on sexuality, gender and risk.
-She is an Honorary Professor of Sociology and Women's Studies at the University of York, an Honorary Professorial Fellow in Sociology at the University of Edinburgh and a Visiting Professor at the University of Helsinki.
-She has previously served as Dean of the Faculty of Humanities and Social Sciences at Keele University and Post-Graduate Dean at Durham University, before becoming Pro Vice-Chancellor at Glasgow Caledonian Universityfrom 2009-2012.
+She is an Honorary Professor of Sociology and Women’s Studies at the University of York, an Honorary Professorial Fellow in Sociology at the University of Edinburgh and a Visiting Professor at the University of Helsinki.
+She has previously served as Dean of the Faculty of Humanities and Social Sciences at Keele University and Post-Graduate Dean at Durham University, before becoming Pro Vice-Chancellor at Glasgow Caledonian University from 2009 to 2012.
 She has been a member of the ESRC Research Grants Board and was co-chair of the steering group for the ESRC’s International Benchmarking of Sociology.
 She served as President of the British Sociological Association from 2007 to 2009 and has been President of the European Sociological Association since 2017.

 Advisors to the Governing Board